Redistricting St. Pete

 - follow the mathematical preciseness reached in the legislative appointment of the state

-The Mayor’s Report will apply those standards to the current City Council districts to determine whether changes are necessary, based on the new U.S. Census data, to achieve compliance with the City Charter.
+The Mayor’s Report applies those standards to the current City Council districts to determine whether changes are necessary, based on the new U.S. Census data, to achieve compliance with the City Charter.

 The Redistricting Commission